 - Maximum: In the case of a ‘scale up’ policy action, this is the maximum number of running Low Priority VM’s in the group.
 The minimum acceptable value is 0.

-(Optional) Configure Scheduling Policies
+Configure Scheduling Policies (Optional)

 - Scheduling is useful when you have anticipated changes in the required capacity, such as scaling down ahead of weekend slowdowns and scaling up ahead of a morning traffic spike.

-Step 3: Compute
+Step 2: Compute

-Elastigroup Resource Group: Elastigroup launches Virtual Machine Scale Sets (VMSS) to manage your Low priority VMs.
+- Elastigroup launches Virtual Machine Scale Sets (VMSS) to manage your Low priority VMs.
 Select the Resource Group for Elastigroup to launch these VMSS’s into.

-On-Demand Sizes: Select the Regular Priority VMs sizes within the Elastigroup.
+- On-Demand Sizes: Select the Regular Priority VMs sizes within the Elastigroup.
 These are used in the event that no Low-Priority VMs are available in the sizes requested.
 Make sure the selected VMs are available in the desired Region.

-- Marketplace: choose one of the Images available in the Azure Marketplace.
+- Marketplace: Choose one of the Images available in the Azure Marketplace.

 - Custom: Choose on of your custom made VM Images.